 Pumpkin Seeds - Buying, Selection and Saving

-successful crop.
-What the statement means is:
+crop.
+What this means is:

 Genetics, genetics, genetics.
 If you want

 a large pumpkin, obtain seeds from a large fruited parent.
 However, not all

 large pumpkins are "pretty".
 So you may have to sacrifice a little size for

 a rounder, oranger strain.

 Plant viruses can be stored in the seed, and carry into the next year's crop.

 Look for seed from an experienced grower, who rotates his crops, and knows